vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 ##### Known Limitations for the Input Parameters

-The names of the variables in the additional method decorators should be as following:
+The names of the variables in the additional method decorators should be as follows:

 - `security_assignees` - for the security assignees parameter.
 - `security_assignee_groups` - for the security assignee group parameter.